deep-learning-mit/staging/_posts/2023-12-12-time-series-lstm-transformer.md

 ---
 layout: distill
-title: "LSTM vs Transformers for Time Series Modeling"
+title: "Predicting the Future: LSTM vs Transformers for Time Series Modeling"
-description: A comparison study between LSTM and Transformer models in the context of time-series forecasting.
+description: A comparison analysis between LSTM and Transformer models in the context of time-series forecasting.
+While LSTMs have long been a cornerstone, the advent of Transformers has sparked significant interest due to their attention mechanisms.
+In this study, we pinpoint which particular features of time series datasets could lead transformer-based models to outperform LSTM models.
 date: 2023-12-12
 htmlwidgets: true